Journal of Mammalogy

 The Journal of Mammalogy is a bimonthly peer-reviewed scientific journal published by Oxford University Press on behalf of the American Society of Mammalogists.
 Both the society and the journal were established in 1919.
 The journal covers research on mammals throughout the world, including their ecology, genetics, conservation, behavior, systematics, morphology, and physiology.
 The journal also publishes news about the society and advertises student scholarship opportunities.

+The editor-in-chief of the journal has been Brett Riddle since 2021.
+Former editors-in-chief include Luis Ruedas and Barbara Hibbs Blake.

+Abstracting and indexing

+The journal is abstracted and indexed in: